 2. Activate the yeast.

 – Warm the half & half to about 110°F (49°C).
 (Slightly warm to the touch.)

 – Stir together the warm half & half, sugar and yeast.

-– Let sit for up to 10 minutes, until foamy.
+– Let sit for 5 to 10 minutes, until foamy.